 Want an experience that will stand out from the rest?
 Consider attending one of our Girl Scout camps.
 Whether you love the ocean, ponds or pools - there is something for everyone!

 Each summer, hundreds of girls like you from Rhode Island, southeastern MA and beyond make new friends, explore the outdoors and challenge themselves.

 Click HERE to check out the 2016 Summer Camp Guide filled with adventures you won't want to miss!
 Registration opens on February 29th!

 One of our incredible camps is bound to be just the right fit for whatever you love to do all summer long:

-The best part is that you don't have to be in a Girl Scout troop to attend – all girls are welcome.
+The best part is that you don't have to be in a Girl Scout troop to attend – all girls are welcome!
 Sign up with a friend from school or your neighborhood, or come on your own and make some new friends!

 Each unit has its own shelter, kitchen and latrine which you're responsible for keeping neat and tidy, just like your room at home!
 No real special equipment is required.
-We'll ask you to pack a lunch, towel, bathing suit and lots of sunscreen (and bug spray!) and water.
+We'll ask you to pack a lunch, a towel, your favorite bathing suit and lots of sunscreen (and bug spray!) and water.
 Oh, and bring a mess kit, too!
 (A mess kit is a washable dish, bowl, cup and eating utensils.)

 Want to make friends outside your unit?
 Don't worry!
 You'll also have plenty of time at all-camp activities like camp talent shows!
 And for girls who attend multiple sessions, each session has a different theme so you never get bored.